The 6 Best Neck Stretchers for Pain Relief and Posture Fix

 It is fully adjustable which is key to its effectiveness.

-As you use the pump to gradually raise the level of air to a comfortable stretch – your muscles relax and your discs are aligned and ready for rehydration.
+As you use the pump to raise the level of air to a comfortable stretch gradually – your muscles relax and your discs are aligned and ready for rehydration.

 You are also taking the pressure off your nerves and blood vessels.